wp-plugins/idealien-category-enhancements/readme.txt

 1. Download the plugin

-2. Unzip files to your wp-content/plugins directory on your local PC / repository
+2. Unzip files to your wp-content/plugins directory on your local PC

 3. Upload the files from local PC to your web server